Article last checked: March 3, 2026 | 👨⚕️ Verified by: Beverly Damon N. View History

 Geography and Location

-The Maranjab Desert is located in the central part of Iran, specifically within the Arak Province.
-Lying adjacent to the historic Silk Road, it has played a significant role in trade and culture over centuries.
-The coordinates of the desert are approximately 33.9° N latitude and 52.4° E longitude.
+The Maranjab Desert is located in the central part of Iran, within Arak Province.
+Positioned near the historic Silk Road, it contributed to trade and cultural exchange over centuries.
+Its coordinates are approximately 33.9° N latitude and 52.4° E longitude.

-The region is characterized by undulating sand dunes that can reach heights of up to 100 meters, interspersed with salt flats and rocky terrains, making it one of the most diverse desert landscapes.
+The region includes undulating sand dunes that rise up to 100 meters, along with salt flats and rocky terrain.

 Climate